How do strikes affect students in English Studies?

 strike actionEnglish studies (non-specific)

-Strikes reduce learning continuity, delay feedback and undermine assessment confidence for English Studies students.
-In the National Student Survey (NSS), 92.3% of comments about strike action are negative, the sentiment index sits at −57.1 across 6,683 comments, and most come from full-time cohorts (95.3%).
-As a cross-sector issue, strike action cuts across subjects, while English studies (non-specific) groups literature and language programmes across providers.
-Although discipline-level rows are not available in this extract, the sector pattern points to what works in English Studies: protect seminars and supervision, stabilise assessments, and communicate precisely.
+During strikes, English Studies students often lose the two things their learning depends on most: seminars and feedback.
+In the National Student Survey (NSS), 92.3% of comments about strike action are negative (see our NSS open-text analysis methodology).
+The sentiment index is −57.1 across 6,683 comments, and most come from full-time cohorts (95.3%).
+Strike action cuts across subjects, and English studies (non-specific) groups literature and language programmes across providers.
+Discipline-level rows are not available in this extract, but the sector pattern points to what helps in English Studies: protect seminars and supervision, stabilise assessments, and communicate precisely.

-At the heart of the UK's higher education sector, English Studies weaves together literature, language, and culture.
-The field develops analytical and creative capacities but faces disruptions from industrial action across universities.
-These disputes over pay, conditions and policy affect delivery, staff availability and student outcomes by restricting access to guidance and delaying curriculum progress.
-Incorporating student voice through surveys and analysing open-text feedback helps departments understand the impact on academic experience and wellbeing, and to target mitigations.
+English Studies sits at the intersection of literature, language, and culture.
+The field builds analytical and creative skills, but industrial action can disrupt seminars, supervision, and marking.
+Disputes over pay, conditions, and policy affect delivery and staff availability, restricting access to guidance and slowing curriculum progress.
+Bringing in student voice through surveys and open-text analysis helps departments understand the impact on academic experience and wellbeing, and target mitigations.

 How does industrial action disrupt curriculum and academic expectations?

-The curriculum in English Studies relies on seminar discussion, timely feedback and iterative drafting.
-When staff withdraw labour, delivery halts and critical discussions pause, creating gaps that accumulate across modules.
-Some students increase independent study, but the absence of structured guidance and feedback can hinder development.
-Departments should pre-plan catch-up windows and alternative activities so students know how lost learning will be recovered, map lost teaching hours to recovery actions per module, and make these plans visible.
-Use digital platforms to host reading groups, asynchronous forums and recorded mini-lectures that sustain momentum during disruption.
+The curriculum in English Studies relies on seminar discussion, timely feedback, and iterative drafting.
+When staff withdraw their labour, teaching pauses and critical discussions stall, creating gaps that accumulate across modules.
+Some students increase independent study, but without structured guidance and feedback, progress can slow.

 How do strikes affect access to literary resources?

-Access to broad literary collections and specialist archives is central to study.
-Industrial action can limit library and archival services, slowing research and compromising project quality.
-Enhance the availability of digital resources and remote access to databases, and maintain a single, up-to-date source of truth on what is affected, what is unchanged, and what mitigation exists.
-Expand digitisation and reading list substitutes to cover fragile or restricted materials.
-Address digital equity through device loans, off-campus access support and short guides so all students can use platforms effectively.
+Access to broad literary collections and specialist archives is central to English Studies (see learning resources for English Studies students).
+Industrial action can limit library and archival services, slowing research and affecting project quality.
+Increase access to digital resources and remote databases, and maintain a single, up-to-date source of truth: what is affected, what is unchanged, and what support is available.
+Expand digitisation and reading-list substitutes to cover fragile or restricted materials.
+Address digital equity through device loans, off-campus access support, and short guides so all students can use platforms effectively.

 How should student support and guidance adapt during strikes?

-Targeted support often narrows when staff participation reduces.
+Targeted support often narrows when staff participation drops.
 Maintain continuity through peer mentoring, online advising, and drop-in academic skills sessions.
-Track student-reported issues, publish closure rates and time-to-resolution, and keep deadline and marking timelines transparent.
-Involve student reps in contingency design to align provision with needs while sustaining personalisation.
+Track student-reported issues, publish resolution rates and time-to-resolution, and keep deadlines and marking timelines transparent.
+Involve student reps in contingency design so provision stays aligned with needs without losing personalisation.

 How can programmes balance critical analysis and creative practice when teaching is disrupted?

 In English Studies, the interplay between critical analysis and creative expression depends on dialogue and iterative feedback.
-During strikes, digital tools can sustain workshops and discussions, while online forums support collaborative critique.
-Short online masterclasses and text-analysis tools provide partial feedback on critical writing when staff input is limited.
-These steps help preserve progression in both analytical and creative components.
+During strikes, digital tools can sustain workshops and discussions, and online forums can support collaborative critique.
+Short online masterclasses and text-analysis tools can provide partial feedback on critical writing when staff input is limited.
+Together, these steps help students progress in both analytical and creative work.

 How should programmes manage exam and assessment pressures during action?

 Strikes heighten stress around assessments that require close reading and theory application.
-Stabilise assessments with clear deadline policies, explicit marking timelines and, where needed, alternative formats that preserve learning outcomes.
-Extend submission windows where teaching time is lost, deploy formative checkpoints to reduce high stakes, and publish weekly updates on what changed, why and next steps.
+Stabilise assessments with clear deadline policies, explicit marking timelines, and, where needed, alternative formats that preserve learning outcomes (see marking criteria in English Studies).
+Extend submission windows where teaching time is lost, deploy formative checkpoints to reduce high stakes, and publish weekly updates on what changed, why, and what happens next.

 What are the employability implications for English Studies students?

-Delays to progression, feedback and references can affect immediate employability despite graduates’ strong analytical and communication skills.
+Delays to progression, feedback, and references can affect immediate employability, even with graduates’ strong analytical and communication skills.
 Provide virtual careers guidance, online employer events, and clear timelines for transcripts and references.
 Keep students informed about recovery plans so they can communicate reliably with employers and placement providers.

 What should departments do next?